-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet (such as orthotics) ✓ loct (such as oftholics) Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK ✓ surgery, and other low vision aids.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Reversal of sterilization procedures and/or non-prescription contraceptive supplies. ✓ Family planning, contraceptives, and contraceptive devices. ✓ All services related to artificial insemination and conception by artificial means. ✓ Court ordered treatments, testing, and special reports that are not directly related to medically-necessary treatment. √ Drugs provided to a patient to self-administer during a hospital or facility stay. ✓ Electron Beam Tomography (EBT) calcium scoring ✓ Immunizations for the sole purpose of travel. ✓
+Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Family planning, contraceptives, and contraceptive devices. ✓ All services related to artificial insemination and conception by artificial means. ✓ Acupuncture ✓ Naturopath services ✓ Court ordered treatments, testing, and special reports that are not directly related to medically-necessary treatment. ✓ Drugs provided to a patient during a hospital or facility stay that are considered to be self-administered. ✓ Electron Beam Tomography (EBT) calcium scoring √ Immunizations for the sole purpose of travel. ✓ Incontinence supplies (i.e. diapers, under garments, underpads) √